rubillos/HypercamFiles/Duet-printmonitor/README.md

   Flashes quickly for 15 seconds if an error occurs

 Modify the lines in the file settings.py to set Duet ip address, destination folder, etc.
-This script connects via HTTP to your printer
+This script connects via Telnet to your printer

-Usage: sh /home/pi/Duet-printmonitor/launch-timelapse.sh
+Usage: python /home/pi/Duet-printmonitor/timelapse.py